Javi Balboa

 Javier Ángel Balboa Osa (born 13 May 1985) is a former professional footballer who played as a winger, most notably for Real Madrid and Benfica.

 After emerging at Real Madrid's youth system, he could never establish himself in its first team.
 In 2008 he signed with Benfica, being loaned several times over his contract and leaving three years later.

-Balboa represented Equatorial Guinea at the 2012 and 2015 Africa Cup of Nations.
+Born and raised in Spain to Equatorial Guinean parents, Balboa capped for the Equatorial Guinea national team at the 2012 and 2015 Africa Cup of Nations.

 Club career

 Real Madrid

 Born in Madrid, Balboa arrived at Real Madrid Castilla in the summer of 2005.
 He eventually settled down, although he missed a part of their season due to first team duty; he still finished his first year with 32 games and one goal, in Segunda División.

 After having toured with the Real Madrid first team in its Austrian tour during the 2006–07 pre-season, Balboa signed a one-year loan deal with Racing de Santander in La Liga in order to gain first team experience, after being told he was not going to be part of the former's plans by manager Fabio Capello.
 He was an integral part of the Cantabrian side for the season's duration, scoring in a 2–1 win at RCD Mallorca in the 88th minute, on 16 December 2006.

 Balboa was praised by Capello's replacement, Bernd Schuster, upon his return from loan, and his contract was extended until 2011.
-During the 2007 pre-season he was played as a right and left winger, and did well in several games, scoring against FC Lokomotiv Moscow.
+During the 2007 pre-season he was played as a right and left winger, and did well in several games, scoring against Lokomotiv Moscow.

-Balboa came on in the second half of the UEFA Champions League home match against Olympiacos F.C. on 24 October 2007 and, during injury time, scored his first goal in the competition and for Real after being set up by Robinho, in a 4–2 group stage home win.
-On 19 December, he scored his first goal in the Copa del Rey, in a 1–1 draw against Alicante CF for the fourth round.
+Balboa came on in the second half of the UEFA Champions League home match against Olympiacos on 24 October 2007 and, during injury time, scored his first goal in the competition and for Real after being set up by Robinho, in a 4–2 group stage home win.
+On 19 December, he scored his first goal in the Copa del Rey, in a 1–1 draw against Alicante in the fourth round.
 The previous month, he had come to blows with teammate Pepe during a training session; he was not called up for Real Madrid's next match, while the Portuguese was.

 Benfica

-On 25 June 2008, Balboa signed a four-year deal with S.L.
-Benfica for €4 million, as the Portuguese club was managed by Quique Sánchez Flores.
+On 25 June 2008, Balboa signed a four-year deal with Benfica for €4 million, as the Portuguese club was managed by Quique Sánchez Flores.
 He made 17 competitive appearances in his first season, being ousted from the squad in the second following a wages dispute.

 On 28 January 2010, Balboa was loaned to FC Cartagena in the second level until the end of the campaign.
 Returning to Benfica, he found himself limited to training with the first team, and subsequently joined Albacete Balompié on a five-month loan.